holic-star/holic-star/README.md

 ### Before you interact
 I'm not a minor but I know the difference between talking about personal life vs about the series I like.
 If you're comfortable with it then go ahead.
 Also please tell me if I'm being awfully close, I'm kinda awkward.
-I never do accidental boop-ing, if I boop you that means I like your skin 😄.
-I won't boop/interact with you if you have DNIUF/TD in your name.
+I never do accidental boop-ing, if I boop you that means I like your skin.

+I won't boop/interact with you if you have DNIUF/TD in your name (I respect the wish of DNIUF, but not TD bcs it's an actual disorder and such a term shouldn't be used lightly unless you actually have it.
+Either way I won't be able to interact with you, so I'm just saying.)

 If you have the busy status on (⛔) I might be reluctant.. (unless you're in my friendlist)